Share On

 Encourage Carpooling

-Encourage staff and volunteers that live near each other to carpool if convenient for them.
-You can facilitate this by creating a ride-share spreadsheet for volunteers and staff, where they can sign-up and find a carpool companion if they would like to participate.
-Sanctuaries can also create a reward system or raffle to encourage participation.
+Many sanctuaries are in locations where public transport isn’t a realistic possibility and need to drive, sometimes a significant distance to get to the sanctuary.
+Encourage staff and volunteers who live near each other or pass by other staff homes to carpool if convenient for them.
+You can facilitate this by creating a ride-share spreadsheet for volunteers and staff, where they can sign up and find a carpool companion if they would like to participate.

 Create A Pollinator-Friendly Landscape